Reading Specialist Certification

 - A copy of applicant’s teaching certificate

-- A teacher service record with at least two years of successful teaching experience
+- A teacher service record with at least one year of successful teaching experience

-For information regarding the recommendation checklists, interview, and writing sample, please contact the Department of Language, Literacy and Special Populations at (936) 294-4045.
+For information regarding the recommendations, interview, and writing sample, please contact the Academic Advisor for Graduate Programs at (936) 294-4757.

 Applicants with completed files are reviewed for regular admission by graduate faculty in each program area and are selected by faculty based on information in the completed file.

 The Texas Reading Specialist Certification requires the completion of 36 credit hours and is designed for those holding a valid Elementary or Secondary teaching certificate.
-The candidate must have two years successful teaching experience and successfully complete a departmentally approved action research project before taking the Reading Specialist Exam.
-Candidates must be enrolled in coursework during the semester they submit their action research project.
-The certification program originates in the Department of Language, Literacy, and Special Populations.
+The candidate must have two years successful teaching experience and successfully complete a departmentally approved reading capstone project before taking the Reading Specialist Exam.
+Candidates must be enrolled in coursework during the semester they submit their reading capstone project.
+The certification program originates in the Graduate Reading program of the School of Teaching and Learning.

 |Reading Specialist Certification|